Water resource recovery facilities

 Wastewater doesn't have to go to waste

-• where the treated water will be discharged or reused
+• where the treated wastewater will be discharged or reused

 • the nature of the facility's catchment area, including wastewater quality.

-We follow strict licence conditions issued by the NSW Environment Protection Authority (EPA).
-The EPA monitors the effect of discharges on water quality and aquatic life.
+We follow strict Environment Protection Licence (EPL) conditions issued by the NSW Environment Protection Authority (EPA).
+The EPA monitors the effect of treated wastewater and recycled water discharges on water quality and aquatic life.

-Find where our wastewater systems are located on our wastewater systems map.
+See where our wastewater systems are located using our wastewater systems map.

 What we do at each facility